-When you brush your teeth, move the brush in small circular motions to reach food particles that may be under your gum line.
-Hold the toothbrush at an angle and brush slowly and carefully, covering all areas between teeth and the surface of each tooth.
-It will take you several minutes to thoroughly brush your teeth.
-Brush up on the lower teeth, down on the upper teeth and the outside, inside and chewing surface of all of your front and back teeth.
-Brush your tongue and the roof of your mouth before you rinse.
+Teach your child to move the brush in small circular motions to reach food particles that may be under the gum line.
+Have them hold the toothbrush at an angle and brush slowly and carefully, covering all areas between teeth and the surface of each tooth.
+It will take several minutes to thoroughly brush their teeth.
+Have them brush up on the lower teeth, down on the upper teeth and the outside, inside and chewing surfaces of all front and back teeth.
+Then have them brush the tongue and the roof of the mouth before rinsing.

 - In the morning after breakfast

 As soon as the bristles start to wear down or fray, or every 3 months, replace the toothbrush with a new one.
 Teach your child not to swallow any toothpaste, and to rinse their mouth thoroughly with water after they finish brushing.
 It is important they carefully floss and brush daily for optimal oral hygiene.

 Tooth decay is a progressive disease resulting in the interaction of bacteria that naturally occur on the teeth and sugars in the everyday diet.
 Sugar causes a reaction in the bacteria, causing it to produce acids that break down the mineral in teeth, forming a cavity.
 Pediatric dentists remove the decay and fill the tooth using a variety of fillings, restoring the tooth to a healthy state.
 Nerve damage can result from severe decay and may require a crown (a crown is like a large filling that can cap a tooth, making it stronger or covering it).
 Avoiding unnecessary decay simply requires strict adherence to a dental hygiene regimen: brushing and flossing twice a day, regular dental checkups, diet control and fluoride treatment.
 Practicing good hygiene avoids unhealthy teeth and costly treatment.